WilliamBork33/travel-site-automation-testing/README.md

 ## Known Issues to Fix

+- Slider control for price range slider isn't working right now.
-- Want to incorporate before hooks and after hooks.
+- Want to incorporate before hooks and after hooks correctly.

 ### Self-Reminder For Starting This Project